Small ceramic cup in a dream tipping in mid-air above a wooden table with a book paused as if sliding off a shelf

 Today, if the theme resonates, name one of your “pressure points” and give it fifteen minutes of attention: write down what is happening in it, who lives in it, what feelings it stirs.
 Without a treatment plan.
 The Guardian recognizes such inspections as serious regard, and in the dreams that follow leads you more gently to the door behind which no one has sorted things out in a long time.

 Astrological note: A dream of a “bad room” often comes during Pluto’s transits through your 4th or 8th house, during its aspects to the Moon, and in periods of Saturn passing through your 4th house.
 Scorpios, Cancers, and Capricorns recognize this dream with particular accuracy.
-If Pluto is now touching your Moon — the Guardian points to a pressure point, and the dream conveys this through one door behind which your own story has not yet been told to the end.
+If Pluto is now touching your Moon, the Guardian points to a pressure point, and the dream conveys this through one door behind which your own story has not yet been told to the end.

 A dream of a poltergeist is not about the supernatural, but about your accumulated inner energy looking for any way to be noticed.
 In it you can see which of your suppressed feelings is staging the chaos, which “voice” is knocking on the wall, what “atmosphere” you are fighting, and where in your life there is a specific uneasy zone.

 Let these dreams not frighten but redirect attention.
 A poltergeist always ends where its name is spoken aloud, and where the invisible becomes at least a little clearer.
-And each time your dream stages a small earthquake in your room, some very honest part of you quietly says: “there it is — at last you have seen that I have been living here a long time; let’s sit down and talk, since you have already woken the whole house.”
+And each time your dream stages a small earthquake in your room, a very honest part of you quietly says: “there it is — at last you have seen that I have been living here a long time; let’s sit down and talk, since you have already woken the whole house.”